Magnetization and phase transition induced by circularly polarized laser in quantum magnets: Introduction

-There is a growing fascination with physics of non-equilibrium systems, which is becoming an important topic in condensed-matter and other fields of physics.
-For electron systems, a host of novel phenomena induced in non-equilibrium situations, such as photo-induced Mott transitions~\cite{Iwai03}, photo-induced topological transitions~\cite{Oka09}, etc, have been fathomed.
-It is a hot topic in cold atoms as well, where quantum simulation is being realized~\cite{Bloch08}.
-Now we pose a question: ``can we propose novel non-equilibrium phenomena for quantum spin systems?''
-Spin systems, a basis for the physics of magnets, are many-body in nature and have various applications in engineering and, more recently, in spintronics.
-This paper proposes a novel, non-equilibrium way to {\it coherently} control many-body states in {\it spin systems} with laser.
-This is in contrast to the control of single quantum states, e.g., qubits, which is becoming important in the field of quantum computation~\cite{Monroe95}.
-Instead, we want to develop a method to control the collective phenomena, e.g., phase transitions, with laser.
+There is a growing fascination with physics of nonequilibrium systems, which is becoming an important topic in condensed-matter and other fields of physics.
+For electron systems, a host of novel phenomena induced in nonequilibrium situations, such as photoinduced Mott transitions~\cite{Iwai03,Okamoto11,Aoki14}, photoinduced topological transitions~\cite{Oka09,Wang13,Kitagawa11,Lindner11}, etc, have been fathomed.
+Non-equilibrium physics is explored in cold atoms as well, where quantum simulation is being realized~\cite{Bloch08,Simon11}.
+Now, we pose a question: can we propose novel non-equilibrium phenomena for quantum {\it spin systems} as opposed to electron systems?
+Spin systems are a distinct class of many-body systems, having various possibilities as in recent spintronics, so nonequilibrium phenomena are highly intriguing.
+Here we propose a novel, nonequilibrium way to {\it coherently} control many-body states in spin systems with intense laser fields.
+In contrast to the control of single quantum states, e.g., qubits, which is becoming important in the field of quantum computation~\cite{Monroe95}, we want to develop a method to control collective phenomena, such as phase transitions, with a laser.